0xhebi/CONFidence-CTF-2020-yayacc/Writeup.md

 <p>One day when I was chatting with my friend <a href="https://gynvael.coldwind.pl/">Gynvael</a>, and he told me about a hard XSS challenge from CONFidence CTF 2020 that he faced.
 So I decided to give it a try and see what is going on.
 He gave me two hints:</p>
 <ol>
  <li>HTML injection.</li>
  <li>Location of XSS should be at theme style selection.
-(Though there is intended and unintended solution, we will cover intended in part 2).</li>
+(Though there is an intended and an unintended solution; we will cover the intended one in part 2).</li>
 </ol><br>
 <p>So in this challenge after we login, we get to the page where we can add a "note".
 Looking at the raw HTML we get this:</p>